-By numbers both, the stock is heavily weighted toward males, but in biomass toward the females, which composed a high proportion of the total fishable and surveyed biomass.
-But in the same time, it seems deficient in large males.
-As a result the fishable biomass is a bit more that the average as a proportion og the total survey biomass, but compose to an exceptionally high degree of females.
+By numbers, the stock is heavily weighted toward males, but in biomass toward the females, which composed a high proportion of the total fishable and surveyed biomass.
+Nevertheless, at the same time, it seems deficient in large males.
+As a result, the fishable biomass is a bit more that the average as a proportion of the total survey biomass, but compose to an exceptionally high degree of females.

 Numbers at age-2 are overall, below the 20-year mean and in their lower quantile.
-The number of prerecruits (14-16,5 mm CL) in total, at at a very low level and even relative to the survey biomass below their lower quantile both in offshore as well as inshore regions.
+The number of pre-recruits (14-16,5 mm CL) in total, at a high level both in numbers and relative to the survey biomass and way above their upper quantile; high in absolute numbers and relative to their biomass in offshore regions, but below mean in Disko Bay & Vaigat.